arandelov/anxiety_project/README.md

 # anxiety_project
-Exploring how various features affect anxiety levels in individuals using ML models.
+Using ML models to explore how various features affect anxiety levels in individuals.